These functions combine an appropriate _census() function

 Character string indicating whether clusters should be

-clustered hierarchically ("hierarchical"
+clustered hierarchically ("hierarchical") or

-through convergence of correlations ("concor"
+through convergence of correlations ("concor").

-Fewer, identifiable letters, e.g. "c"
+Fewer, identifiable letters, e.g. "c" for CONCOR, is sufficient.

 Character string indicating which distance metric

-to pass on to stats::dist
+to pass on to stats::dist.

-, but other options include
+By default "euclidean", but other options include

-Fewer, identifiable letters, e.g. "e"
+Fewer, identifiable letters, e.g. "e" for Euclidean, is sufficient.

 Integer indicating the maximum number of (k) clusters